-To recap, here are the types of a subluxed rib
+To recap, here are the types of a subluxated rib

-Symptoms of a subluxated rib – rib out of alignment symptoms
+Symptoms of a subluxated rib – rib out of place/alignment symptoms

-The major subluxated rib symptoms is pain, in all forms of it – short, long, sharp, dull, stabbing.
-Most people with subluxated rib symptom usually reports pain during breathing, pain under the chest, chest pain and the classic rib subluxation symptom such as pain while lying in bed etc.
+The major subluxated rib symptoms are pain, in all forms of it – short, long, sharp, dull, stabbing.
+Most people with subluxated rib symptoms usually report pain during breathing, pain under the chest, chest pain and classic rib subluxation symptom such as pain while lying in bed, etc.

-If any of the nerves around the subluxed rib was compressed at the time of the injury, then tingling sensation and numbness might be experienced.
-Another rib subluxation symptom which a higher percentage of people report is muscle spasms.
+If any of the nerves around the subluxated rib was compressed at the time of the injury, then tingling sensation and numbness might be experienced.
+Another rib subluxation symptom in which a higher percentage of people report is muscle spasms.

-In case whereby the first rib is subluxated or subluxed first rib, symptoms may include neck pain, shoulder pain, arm pain and numbness, headaches, and chest pain.
+In the case whereby the first rib is subluxated or subluxated first rib, symptoms may include neck pain, shoulder pain, arm pain and numbness, headaches, and chest pain.

 Subluxated rib treatment

-The ONLY treatment which a patient with a “rib out of alignment symptom” need is rest, rest and more rest… unless on more serious cases which would require surgery.
+- The ONLY treatment which a patient with a “rib out of alignment symptom” needs is rest, rest and more rest… unless on more serious cases which would require immediate surgery.

-This pain reduction method may include several physiotherapy and electrotherapy modalities, such as laser, ultrasound, ice, heat, mobilizations, soft tissue therapy etc. your doctor might also prescribe some rib treatment exercises like breathing, strengthening and stretching exercises.
+- This pain reduction method may include several physiotherapies and electrotherapy modalities, such as laser, ultrasound, ice, heat, mobilizations, soft tissue therapy, etc. your doctor might also prescribe some rib treatment exercises like breathing, strengthening and stretching exercises.